 Salary and Employment Outlook

 The U.S. Bureau of Labor Statistics (BLS) doesn't have employment growth predictions or median salary data specifically for equipment engineers.
-However, the BLS expected electrical engineers would see slower-than-average growth in employment opportunities between 2014 and 2024, with a one percent change projected.
-The BLS predicted a slightly better employment growth of five and three percent for mechanical and computer hardware engineers during the same period.
+However, the BLS expected electrical engineers would see an average growth in employment opportunities between 2018 and 2028.
+The BLS predicted a slightly better employment growth for computer hardware engineers during the same period.
+Mechanical engineers predicted employment opportunities slower than average through 2028.

-As of May 2015, the BLS indicated that electrical engineers earned a median salary of $93,010 per year.
-In comparison, the same report found mechanical engineers earned a median of $83,590, while computer hardware engineers saw a median of $111,730.
+As of May 2018, the BLS indicated that electrical engineers earned a mean salary of $101,600 per year.
+In comparison, the same report found mechanical engineers earned a mean of $92,800, while computer hardware engineers saw a mean of $117,840.

 Equipment engineers are required to hold at least a bachelor's degree in a sub-field of engineering, such as electronic, mechanical or computer engineering, from an accredited college or university.
 The curriculum may include math and science courses, such as calculus, physics and chemistry, along with applied design work in laboratories, on computer software or both.
 The bachelor's degree must be from an ABET-accredited program.